Ronald K. L. Collins

 His scholarly articles have appeared in numerous journals including the Harvard Law Review, Stanford Law Review, Michigan Law Review, and the Supreme Court Review, among other publications.

 Collins is co-founder and co-director of The First Amendment Salons (Wash.
-D.C. and N.Y.C.).
+D.C. and N.Y.C.) and the co-founder of The History Book Festival.

 Recent Writings